Peru: Independence

-The Viceroy of Peru, Joaquín de la Pazuela named José de la Serna commander-in-chief of the loyalist army to protect Lima from the threatened invasion by San Martin.
+The Viceroy of Peru, Joaquín de la Pazuela named José de la Serna commander-in-chief of the loyalist army to protect Lima from the threatened invasion by San Martín.
 On 29 January, de la Serna organized a coup against de la Pazuela, which was recognized by Spain and he was named Viceroy of Peru.
 This internal power struggle contributed to the success of the liberating army.
-To avoid a military confrontation, San Martin met the newly appointed viceroy, José de la Serna, and proposed to create a constitutional monarchy, a proposal that was turned down.
-De la Serna abandoned the city, and on 12 July 1821, San Martin occupied Lima and declared Peruvian independence on 28 July 1821.
+To avoid a military confrontation, San Martín met the newly appointed viceroy, José de la Serna, and proposed to create a constitutional monarchy, a proposal that was turned down.
+De la Serna abandoned the city, and on 12 July 1821, San Martín occupied Lima and declared Peruvian independence on 28 July 1821.
 He created the first Peruvian flag.
-Upper Peru (Bolivia) remained as a Spanish stronghold until the army of Simón Bolívar liberated it three years later.
-José de San Martin was declared Protector of Peru.
+Upper Peru (present-day Bolivia) remained as a Spanish stronghold until the army of Simón Bolívar liberated it three years later.
+José de San Martín was declared Protector of Peru.
 Peruvian national identity was forged during this period, as Bolivarian projects for a Latin American Confederation floundered and a union with Bolivia proved ephemeral.

-Simon Bolivar launched his campaign from the north, liberating the Viceroyalty of New Granada in the Battles of Carabobo in 1821 and Pichincha a year later.
-In July 1822, Bolivar and San Martin gathered in the Guayaquil Conference.
-Bolivar was left in charge of fully liberating Peru while San Martin retired from politics after the first parliament was assembled.
-The newly founded Peruvian Congress named Bolivar dictator of Peru, giving him the power to organize the military.
+Simón Bolívar launched his campaign from the north, liberating the Viceroyalty of New Granada in the Battles of Carabobo in 1821 and Pichincha a year later.
+In July 1822, Bolívar and San Martín gathered in the Guayaquil Conference.
+Bolívar was left in charge of fully liberating Peru while San Martín retired from politics after the first parliament was assembled.
+The newly founded Peruvian Congress named Bolívar dictator of Peru, giving him the power to organize the military.

-With the help of Antonio José de Sucre, they defeated the larger Spanish army in the Battle of Junín on 6 August 1824 and the decisive Battle of Ayacucho on 9 December of the same year, consolidating the independence of Peru and Alto Peru.
-Alto Peru was later established as Bolivia.
+With the help of Antonio José de Sucre, they defeated the larger Spanish army in the Battle of Junín on 6 August 1824 and the decisive Battle of Ayacucho on 9 December of the same year, consolidating the independence of Peru and Upper Peru.
+Upper Peru was later established as Bolivia.
 During the early years of the Republic, endemic struggles for power between military leaders caused political instability.